MySQL 8.0 Reference Manual Including MySQL NDB Cluster 8.0

 the flush list.

-stage/innodb/alter table (log apply table)
+stage/innodb/alter table (log apply table):

 This stage includes the application of concurrent DML log

-generated while ALTER TABLE
+generated while ALTER TABLE was

 running.
 The duration of this phase depends on the extent of